 Physical processes and world patterns of weather, climate, soil, vegetation, landform, and ocean phenomena.
+GEOG 205M is the equivalent to this course.
 (450701)

 GEOLOGY

 GEOL 1010 - PHYSICAL GEOLOGY (3/0/3)

 An introduction to the scope of geology, concepts involved, the several branches of science, and the economic, and cultural aspects of science.
 Topics include minerals and rocks and their formation, the geologic process of weathering, physical agents, landforms, and their interpretation.
 (400601)